-Black cricket had unified under the banner of the SA Cricket Board of Control (SACBOC), the next step would be to unite The white SA Cricket black and white under one banner.
-Association made attempts at unity in conjunction with the government that announced new multi-national sports policy.
+Black cricket had unified under the banner of the SA Cricket Board of Control (SACBOC), the next step would be to unite black and white under one banner.
+The white SA Cricket Association made attempts at unity in conjunction with the government that announced new multi-national sports policy.
 This was only to get re-entry into the international arena.
-But the realities of the South African political situation, which regarded blacks a s second-class citizens and disenfranchised, dictated that no true unity would be accomplished unless, and only if apartheid was abolished.
+But the realities of the South African political situation, citizens and second-class which regarded blacks as disenfranchised, dictated that no true unity would be accomplished unless, and only if apartheid was abolished.